Emily’s financial situation started off like most others in their early 20s but it didn’t turn out quite like she expected.

 In order to take back control of her life and money, Emily looked at her finances in two different lights: her credit score and her debt.

-The first thing she planned on was attacking her debt avalanche, which is a method of paying down debt as quickly as possible while focusing on the interest rates for the order in which debt is rapidly paid off.
+The first thing she planned on was attacking her debt snowball, which is a method of paying down debt as quickly as possible while focusing on the interest rates for the order in which debt is rapidly paid off.

 Emily’s credit utilization is the amount of debt she has outstanding versus the amount of credit she has available.
 Ideally, creditors and lenders like to see a 5% – 7% credit used versus credit available.